Skip to content

 Sometimes you'll need to extend TypeScript models with your own type definitions.

-For example, when you fetch a list of documents from a collection, you can define the expected structure of the documents like this.
+For example, when you fetch a list of rows from a table, you can define the expected structure of the rows like this.

 title: string;